PEtab-dev/PEtab/README.md

 Documentation of the PEtab data format and Python library is available at [https://petab.readthedocs.io/en/latest/](https://petab.readthedocs.io/en/latest/).

+There is also a [tutorial](https://petab.readthedocs.io/en/latest/tutorial.html) going through the individual steps for setting up a parameter estimation problem in PEtab.

 ## Examples

 A wide range of PEtab examples can be found in the systems biology parameter estimation